JosephWardDotTech/josephwarddottech.github.io/_posts/2020-06-29-lets-test-something.md

 As this project is using [mocha](https://mochajs.org/) as a test runner I have also identified two libraries that I will add to the dev dependencies of the project.

 1. [istanbuljs/nyc](https://github.com/istanbuljs/nyc): a static analysis tool used to track unit test coverage.
-While I have no prior knowledge of the efficacy of any existing tests, and there's no reason to suspect a causal relationship between lack of tests and bugs, knowing what the coverage looks like will certainly help focus my attention.
+While I do not know of the efficacy of any existing tests, and there’s no reason to suspect a causal relationship between lack of tests and bugs, knowing what the coverage looks like will help focus my attention.
 2. [rocha](https://github.com/bahmutov/rocha): a helper for mocha that randomises test order.
-Using this tool will help me identify where the tests may be inter-dependent (and so I where be less likely to trust test results).
+Using this tool will help me identify where the tests may be interdependent (and so I where be less likely to trust test results).

 Now then... time to get stuck in.

 # Observations/questions

 1. npm audit did not reveal any dependency issues
-* **But** dependencies are configured to update to latest minor/patch version on `npm update` (and that’s not even considering dependencies of dependencies)
+* **But** it configures dependencies to update to latest minor/patch version on `npm update` (and that’s not even considering dependencies of dependencies)
-2. No licence is specified in the package.json
+2. No licence specified in the package.json
 3. Dockerfile line 26 runs `npm start`, which sets the `SEED` variable. `SEED` is looked up in line 11 of `routes/index.js` to add up to 10 pseudorandom bookings into the database when the applications starts?
 4. No obvious (to me) way to take the app out of development mode – how will anyone deploy this easily?
 Dive into code to see what to do?
 5. [nedb](https://github.com/louischatriot/nedb) is being used as an in-memory data store, which may mean as soon as the application stops running bookings will be lost?